preon7/lachs/README.md

-Lachs - Live Assistant for Counting Head in Splatoon3
+Lachs - Live Assistant for Counting Heads in Splatoon3
 ===

 Local web server for displaying and updating salmonid boss count in Salmon Run of Splatoon 3.